 The Master of Agribusiness Management program is an interdisciplinary degree between the College of Agriculture & Life Sciences and the College of Business and is administered by the Department of Agricultural Economics.
 It is designed to prepare students for careers in the agribusiness sector by combining core MBA courses with specific agribusiness content and issues.
 We offer multiple emphasis areas – Veterinary Practice Operations Manager, Plant Agriculture, Livestock/Livestock Processing Agriculture and Policy & Economic Analysis.

 With competitive prices and faculty with real world experience, you won’t find more value for your dollar than here at Mississippi State.
-The entire degree costs a little less than $24,000, which you can spread out while taking only one course (3 credit hours) per semester.
 Go ahead and look at other graduate programs ¬– we even encourage it – but you won’t find a program that keeps your needs in mind like we do.

 You’ll be amazed at the job positions that are available like agricultural lenders, agriculture educators, farm managers, agribusiness managers, crop insurance agents/adjusters, commodity brokers, agricultural policy analysts, extension agents, marketing/sales representatives and financial and market analysts.